What Are the Components of an Appraisal?

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-The inspection is where an appraisal begins
+The inspection is where an appraisal starts

-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.

 Cost Approach